On this page you will find the user manual for the module “VAT Validation”.

 The name of the VAT log file is automatically assigned and generated in the same format as the given format.
 For example, if a file named “data.json” is passed, the name of the log file is “data-log.json”.

-The return values are displayed via the menu “Tools - Return Values VAT ID number” is displayed and edited.
+The return values are displayed via the menu “Extras - Return Values VAT number” is displayed and edited.
 The name and number depends on the Bzst.
 Some systemic return values are returned directly by output the “VAT Validation”.
 These are in the 900 number range.
 Further information can be found in the overview of Result codes.

 In addition to the standard return values, the to record processing instructions.
 These are, for example, for a Integration into a workflow helpful.
 This means that the specialist receives for the processing of the return values.